 The experimental traffic regulation order can remain in place for up to 18 months.
-If the Order is not made permanent before 30 April 2018, it will expire and the previous restrictions will revert to being in force.
+If the new ETRO on Lune Street is not made permanent before 30 April 2018, it will expire and the previous restrictions will revert to being in force.